KILTprotocol/docs/docs/participate/01_Staking/02_advanced_collator_section/04_monitoring.md

 title: Set Up Node Monitoring
 ---

-It would be ideal if the host being monitored is not the host monitoring, i.e., if the monitoring process does not run on the same host as the collator process.
+It would be ideal if the host being monitored is not the host monitoring, i.e., if the monitoring process does not run on the same host as the Collator process.
 However, in cases of limited resources, the two can also co-exist on the same host.

 The monitoring process collects two types of metrics: **Node Exporter metrics** and **blockchain metrics**.